 Network Technician: The Cisco Certified Network Associate (CCNA) curriculum in this program is a gateway to entry-level networking jobs and will prepare you to take the Cisco CCENT (Cisco Certified Entry Networking Technician) and CCNA Routing and Switching certification exams to earn the designation CCNA.
 Potential career pathways include: network technician, support engineer, network administrator, network designer, network engineer, and more.

-Prerequisites: CompTIA A+ certification or equivalent experience, ACCUPLACER Basics Computer Assessment Exam (passing score of 60%), and successful completion of CompTIA IT Fundamentals class.
+Prerequisites: CompTIA A+ certification or equivalent experience, Computer Skills Proficiency Exam, and successful completion of CompTIA IT Fundamentals class.

 Upcoming Network Technician Classes: